-If Your Medical Information Becomes A Moneymaker, Could You Could Get A Cut?
+If Your Medical Information Becomes A Moneymaker, Could You Get A Cut?

 Hospitals and health plans are increasingly using the huge amount of medical data they collect for research.
 It's a business worth billions of dollars, and sometimes those discoveries can be the foundation of new profit-making products and companies.